The Solo Girl’s Guide to Vegas

 Caesars Palace

-Out of all the Las Vegas hotels, Caesars Palace is amongst one of the most popular.
-If you’ve ever seen the movie Hangover, Caesars Palace is where the famous film was filmed.
-This casino alone has over 18 restaurants, 20 bars, and is home to the Forum Shops which offers more than 160 stores for a wonderful, fun-filled shopping spree.
+Of all the Las Vegas hotels, Caesars Palace is one of the most popular.
+If you’ve seen the movie The Hangover, you’ll recognize this iconic hotel as one of the filming locations.
+The Caesars Palace casino has over 18 restaurants and 20 bars and is home to the Forum Shops, a collection of more than 150 stores.

 Paris Hotel and Casino

-The Paris is my personal favorite hotel.
-When deciding on the right hotel, location is everything.
-You don’t want to be too far from all the fun but the closer you are to the action, the more expensive it gets.
-The Paris, on the other hand, is right in the middle of the strip.
-In between The Ballys and Planet Hollywood, the best part about this hotel you ask?
-It always offers amazing prices on rooms!
+The Paris is my personal favorite Las Vegas hotel.
+Location is everything—you don’t want to be too far from all the fun, but the closer you are to the action, the more expensive hotels get.
+The Paris Hotel and Casino is located in the heart of the Strip, between the Ballys and Planet Hollywood.
+Amazingly, rooms at the Paris are reasonably priced!

 Vegas Palms Casino